ykessler/snappconfig/README.md

     token = CONFIG[:secret_token]
     stripe_secret = CONFIG[:stripe][:secret_key]

-Or if you wrote values to ENV, just do:
+Or if you wrote values to **ENV**, get them the way you normally would:

     token = ENV['SECRET_TOKEN']